KohaILS/koha-manual-zh-cn/source/third_party_software.rst

 To export bibliographic records in a batch, be sure your "Batch" options are correct: from the "Tools" menu, select "Options", and select the "Batch" tab.
-In the "Perform local actions in batch" area, "Bibliographic Record Export" should be checkedOCLC
+In the "Perform local actions in batch" area, "Bibliographic Record Export" should be checked

 |image1320|